-Once you have built your foundation for rafting and backpacking, you will travel to New Delhi, India.
-As an extension of the technical skills you have built in Oregon, this international expedition provides a connection to the local culture and communities.
-You will trek in the Himalayan mountains and raft the Ganges River.
-The course will end in New Delhi, India, giving you the opportunity to extend your time in India and travel on your own if you have chosen to do so.
+Once you have built the foundation for rafting and backpacking, you travel to New Delhi, India.
+This international expedition connects to local culture and communities.
+You trek in the Himalayan mountains and raft the Ganges River.
+The course ends in New Delhi, India, giving you the opportunity to extend your time in India and travel on your own if you choose.

 This course starts within the next week.
 Please call us at 866-467-7651 to assess the possibility of applying for this course!